 Palomeque’s research engages Spanish, Latin American and Brazilian politics and cultures, focusing on postcoloniality, politics of modernity and underdevelopment, sovereignty and governmentality, social movements, identity and memory – topics on which she has published peer-reviewed articles, essays and a book chapter.
 She is currently working on a book that dissects the role of hispanismo in creating political alliances between Spain, México, Cuba and Argentina by analyzing the cultural production of exiles and immigrants at times of political turmoil, including the Spanish Civil War and the Cuban Revolution.
 She has completed research stays at the Universidade Nova de Lisboa, Portugal, the Universidade de Sao Paulo, Brazil, and the Center for Historical Memory in Salamanca, Spain.
 Palomeque has also worked in the nonprofit sector with immigrant populations and has extensive teaching experience.

 As a poet, she is the author of the bilingual chapbook El Diente del Lobo/ The Wolf’s Tooth (Carmina in minima re, 2014), the books American Poems (La Isla de Siltolá, 2015), and En la Ceniza Blanca de las Encías (La Isla de Siltolá, 2017).
 She has published poems and short stories in cultural journals in México, Cuba, Spain, Perú and the United States; her poetry has been partially translated into English and Greek, and has been included in a number of anthologies.
-Her forthcoming book R.I.P.
+Her most recent book R.I.P.
 (Rest in Plastic) (RiL Editores, 2019) articulates the impossibilities of the migrant experience in a world marked by environmental and political crisis.
 Overall, Palomeque is a humanist who explores questions pertaining to social justice from a creative and analytical lens that crosses borders, languages and disciplines with a special attention to ethics.